Session

 Cookies

-When the user signs in to the web app through Supabase Auth, web app is setting the sb-
+When the user signs in to the web app through our Better Auth API, web app is setting the cookie with the session token under your app's domain, which is later used to validate the session on the server.

-You can find your cookie name in Cookies tab in the browser's developer tools (remember to be logged in to the app to check it):
+You can find your cookie in Cookies tab in the browser's developer tools (remember to be logged in to the app to check it):

-permission in the package.json
+permission in the wxt.config.ts

 under manifest.permissions